hello-world-1/GitRepository/readme.txt

-git is a distributed version control system git is free software git diff creating a new branch dev
+git is a distributed version control system git is free software git diff creating a new branch dev , master branch changed